Vistaus/Spotify-Numix-ish/README.md

 Installation
 ==================

+ATTENTION: FEB 2 2014
+DON'T follow the instructions below, I need to update the instructions because of a change in my repo.
+I'll remove this message when it's useable again.

 -Clone the repo and navigate to the folder.

 -Select all files and folders from the repo and compress them to a ZIP file named "resources.zip" (without the quotes).